spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/kubernetes-v2/kustomize-manifests/index.md

 ---
-layout: single
 title: "Use Kustomize for Manifests"
-sidebar:
-  nav: guides
+linkTitle: "Use Kustomize for Manifests"
+weight:
+description:
 ---